The business proprietor is John Everingham F.T.C.L.

 I have several times been presented with large recorders to repair.
 They make strange sounds and some notes do not work at all.
 Frequently I am told that the keys are at fault.
 The answer is embarrassingly simple!
 If you should experience these problems, for goodness sake look down your recorder before throwing a fit and calling out troops for help.
 You are likely to discover just where that missing grease pot went, or what happened to the cleaning mop that you couldn't find to pack away last time you played, and were distracted halfway through putting your recorder away.

 The mouth pipes for early 'Classica' basses and great basses have an unusual feature that can give trouble.
-Click here for a pdf help page on the subject.
+Click for a on the subject.

 FINGERINGS

 I am concerned only with 'English', otherwise known as 'Baroque' fingering.
 'German' fingering, invented in the 1920's exists.
 It is not used for serious study.
 You can find more information here.
 Other fingering schemes are of minority interest.
-I have copied some, together with some modern ones, here.
+I have copied some, together with some modern ones.

 Fingerings are not 'set in stone'.
 The advanced player builds a large repertoire for special purposes.
 If you are a beginner though, you should follow the chart in your tutor book, or the one provided with your instrument.
 Pay particular attention to (on the descant instrument) both F naturals and low B flat, in particular.